 Presented by Higher Achievement

 Dissecting Resilience: The Science of Overcoming Conflict and Adversity

 Diversity, Equity, and Inclusion Imperatives for Nonprofit Communications

 Few initiatives are more important than advancing diversity, equity and inclusion.
 Yet far too often, nonprofit marketing and communications efforts haven’t kept pace with our organizations’ progressive work, hurting more than supporting DEI efforts.
-Join Alyssa Conrardy of Prosper Strategies for a session with four nonprofit communicators and leaders from The McCormick Foundation, Resilience, Teamwork Englewood, and Access Living for insights into DEI imperatives that nonprofit communicators must consider.
+Join Alyssa Conrardy of Prosper Strategies for insights into DEI imperatives that nonprofit communicators must consider.

 Presented by Prosper Strategies